manmohangiri/CiscoSPL/README.md

-This whole project was developed using terraform.
+This whole project was developed using Terraform.

 Prerequisites: